Seven Hills railway station

-Seven Hills railway station is a heritage-listed railway station located on the Main Western line, serving the Sydney suburbs of Kings Langley, Lalor Park, Seven Hills and Seven Hills West.
-It is served by Sydney Trains' T1 Western and T5 Cumberland line services.
+Seven Hills railway station is a suburban railway station located on the Main Western line, serving the Sydney suburb of Seven Hills.
+It is served by Sydney Trains T1 Western Line and T5 Cumberland Line services.

 History

 Seven Hills station opened on 1 December 1863.
 The station was rebuilt in the 1940s when the Main Western line was quadrupled.

 The station was upgraded in 2007, and received lifts and canopy extensions.

 Immediately west of the station, the Richmond line branches off via a 1955-built pre-stressed concrete girder bridge.